-Foot sprains are one of the most common sports injuries, and they vary wildly in how debilitating they can be.
+Foot sprains in Portland are one of the most common sports injuries, and they vary wildly in how debilitating they can be.
 A mild foot sprain simply requires some walking it off and maybe a couple days of limited use.
 Severe foot sprains could require surgery and months of inactivity followed by a lengthy rehab process.

 What is a foot sprain?